KuyaWayne/KuyaWayne23/README.md

 - 👋 Hi, I’m @KuyaWayne23
 - 👀 I’m interested in Web Development with Javascript.
-- 🌱 I’m currently learning React, Express, and Rest API.
+- 🌱 I’m currently learning React, Express, and ReST API.
 - 📫 How to reach me by email at orliewayne.faustorilla@gmail.com

 <!---